 Shape and press and smooth until you’ve got a log of dough.
-This takes just a few seconds.

 Put the log of dough in the refrigerator and to chill at least three hours, preferably overnight.

 Take the dough out of the refrigerator and let it warm up to room temperature.

 I tweaked the recipe slightly by putting the cocoa powder in after beating the butter but before adding the sugar.

-The WSJ would have you add the cocoa powder to the dry ingredients and add those at the end.
+The WSJ recipe would have you add the cocoa powder to the dry ingredients and add those at the end.

 But, I like to mix the flavorings with the butter in the beginning stages of a cookie dough life cycle.
-I think you get a richer flavor that way–similar to toasting nuts before using them.
+I think you get a richer flavor that way--similar to toasting nuts before using them.

 What I love about this cookie is that the flavors are easily customizable.
 In fact there are at least 6 or 7 variations in the article.

 - ⅓ cup granulated sugar

 - ½ teaspoon flaky sea salt

-- 1 and1/4 cups all-purpose flour
+- 1 and ¼ cups all-purpose flour

-- 1/4 cup cocoa powder
+- ¼ cup cocoa powder

-- 1/4 cup chopped bittersweet chocolate
+- ¼ cup chopped bittersweet chocolate

 - Use a stand mixer or hand mixer to beat butter on medium speed until soft and fluffy, about 3 minutes.